 A scar is the body’s natural way of healing and replacing lost or damaged skin with dense collagenous “scar” tissue.
-Our scar revision is meant to minimize the scar so that it is more consistent with your surrounding skin tone and texture.
+Our scar revision treatment is meant to treat the scar so that it is more consistent with your surrounding skin tone and texture.

 There are several different types of scars dependent on how your body produces collagen in response to an injury.

-Acne scars.
-If you’ve had severe acne, you probably have the scars to prove it.
+- Acne scars.
+If you have had severe acne, you probably have the scars to prove it.
 There are many types of acne scars, ranging from deep pits to scars that are angular or wavelike in appearance.
 Treatment options depend on the types of acne scars you have.

-At Medical Spa Club clinic in Richmond, B.C., we have several techniques available for treatment of unsightly scars that include ablative laser resurfacing, a variety of non-ablative laser treatments, intra-lesional injections, surgical resection and repair, and topical application of various medications.
+At Medical Spa Club clinic in Richmond, B.C., we have several techniques and procedures available for treatment of unsightly scars that include ablative and a variety of non-ablative radio frequency and laser resurfacing treatments, intra-lesional injections, surgical resection and repair, and topical application of various medications.
 Available treatment options at our medical facility include:

 - Filler injections to even out bumps and indents in the skin

 - Botulinum injections to smooth the skin and the appearance of scars